-FEVER If your child's temperature is 100 degrees or greater (or 1 or 2 degrees above the child's normal temperature) he/she should remain home until he/she has been without fever for a full 24 hours.
+FEVER: If your child's temperature is 100 degrees Fahrenheit or greater (or 1 or 2 degrees above the child's normal temperature) she/he should remain home until she/he has been without fever for a full 24 hours without fever reducing medications.
 Remember, fever is a symptom indicating the presence of an illness.

-FLU Abrupt onset of fever, chills, headache and sore muscles.
+FLU: Abrupt onset of fever, chills, headache and sore muscles.
 Runny nose, sore throat and cough are common.
-Your child should remain home from school until symptoms are gone and the child is without fever for 24 hours without fever-reducing medications.
+Your child should remain home from school until symptoms are gone and the child is without fever for 24 hours.